dell/OpenManage-Enterprise/docs/API.md

 This repository is composed of two principal portions - OpenManage Enterprise (OME) API usage examples and plugins.

-API usage examples are stored in Core/PowerShell and Core/Python for PowerShell and Python examples respectively.
+API usage examples are stored in PowerShell and Python for PowerShell and Python examples respectively.
 Parity is generally maintained between PowerShell and Python examples.
 Available scripts are listed for each functionality shown below.